xuther/xuther.github.io/instructions.md

 # Introduction

 Today we're going to program a very simple game of tic-tac-toe.
-You can play a sample of what we'll be doing at [InsertLinkHere](http://JoesWebsite).
+You can play a sample of what we'll be doing [here](https://github.com/xuther/xuther.github.io/blob/master/instructions.md).

 We're programming in the Javascript language, using a technology called HTML Canvas.